The-Mednet/q/README.md

 The service sends the following Mandrill-compatible webhook events:
 - `send` - When an email is successfully sent
 - `hard_bounce` - When an email permanently fails
-- `deferral` - When an email is temporarily deferred (e.g., OAuth error)
+- `deferral` - When an email is temporarily deferred (e.g., rate limiting, API error)
 - `reject` - When an email is rejected before sending

 Webhook Format: